nochaosio/quickkind/README.md

 # superkind

-Pre-configured and tested setups for Kind
+:zap: Pre-configured and tested setups for Kind

 | title                   | description                                                                                                                                                                    |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |